equinor/dcd/README.md

 The application is split between the [frontend app](#frontend) hosted in Fusion, and the [backend app](#backend) hosted in Radix.
 Authentication is based on [RBAC](https://learn.microsoft.com/en-us/azure/role-based-access-control/overview), where we have different app registrations for preproduction and production with are consented to access Fusion Preprod or Fusion Prod.

 ### Security

-Snyk surveillance has been added to the project for continuous monitoring of the code and its dependency.
+Snyk surveillance has been added to the project for continuous monitoring of the code and its dependency. from the dcd directory, run the follwing command to perform the tests:

+### E2E Testing
+Playwright is used for e2e testing the various major user flows.
+As the application uses 2 factor authentication, you need to manually log in to the application to save the session.
+To do so, follow these steps:
+# Generate config.json
+cd tests
+node setup.js

+After running the command, a browser window will open.
+Log in to the application and complete the 2 factor authentication. then close the browser window.
+The session will be saved in the config.json file.
+For security

+# Run tests
+npx playwright test –ui

 ### Azure App Config